 Abstract

-This data set contains information of various major social economical activities of New Zealand as well as its key monetary policy indicators from year 1996 to year 2022.
+This data set contains information on various major economic activities of New Zealand as well as its key monetary policy indicators from the year 1996 to 2022.
 All datasets are time series based and scraped from publicly available online sources.
 The reuse potential includes training machine learning algorithms that do the forecasting.
-Individual researchers or organizations involved in policy making can use it for analyzing and decision making.
+Individual researchers or organizations involved in policymaking can use it for analysis and decision-making.
 This data set is available through API published online.

 Purpose

-New Zealand is a relatively small developed free market economy economical entity.
-It is ranking 50th economy in the world measured by gross domestic product (GDP) [4].
-Trade is critical to our economy, our prosperity relies on overseas business.
-Kiwi needs to pay for the goods and services imported from overseas by selling our products to other countries.
+New Zealand is a relatively small developed free market economy economic entity.
+It is ranked 50th economy in the world measured by gross domestic product (GDP) [4].
+Trade is critical to our economy.
+Our prosperity relies on overseas business.
+Kiwi needs to pay for the goods and services imported overseas by selling our products to other countries.
 Currently, international trade (exports and imports) makes up around 60% of the total economic activity [3].

 Our aim is to collect a data set that contains a small but limited number of the most critical economic data indicators, such as monetary policy indicators (OCR only), house price indices (HPI), CPI consumer price index (CPI), unemployment rate, tourism data and import/export data, with the expectation of seeing correlations between the data, which may provide a reference for financial planning for companies or individuals.
-Reuse potential includes but not limited to retrospective analysis using data visualization and training machine learning algorithms that do the forecasting.
+Reuse potential includes but is not limited to retrospective analysis using data visualization and training machine learning algorithms that do the forecasting.

 Methodology

-We have conducted our project primary based on the steps shown in following diagram:
+We have conducted our project based on the steps shown in the following diagram:

 Image Source: monkeylearn.com